Report on effectiveness of NDV treatments

 Dr. Sears reports treating more than 600 dogs for canine distemper during his years as a practicing vet.
 He says that dogs infected with the distemper virus treated before going through the sixth day of showing symptoms had a survival rate in the high 90s.
 Dr. Sears was not able to get his discovery published.
 He retired in 2006.

-With a treatment that had been discovered in late 60s/early 70s and available on the Internet for nearly 12 years, the question has often been raised about why more conclusive information has not been published before now.
+With a treatment that had been discovered in the early 1970s and available on the Internet for nearly 15 years, the question has often been raised about why more conclusive information has not been published before now.

 This is because:

 1. After his discovery, Dr. Sears ran into overwhelming disbelief about his treatments.
 “Son, that’s impossible.
 Sit down,” he was told when he tried to explain his discovery at a veterinary conference.
-This was a discouraging experience for him.
+He was not given the guidance needed to properly document the treatment.

 2. He lacked the resources and ability to get his work published.
-When he contacted major universities about his discovery in the 1970s, he was told he would have to pay $500,000 to have a research project conducted.
+When he contacted major universities about his discovery, he was told he would have to pay $500,000 to have a research project conducted.
 As a simple, clinical vet trying to meet the expenses of running his clinic, he had no way of paying so much.
 So, he remained quiet about his discovery for decades.

 How this report was compiled